June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 </div>
 <a href="Racial_Comparison.png" target="_blank">View Image in New Tab</a>

-# Systemic Racism in Canadian Policing

-However, the disparity between races is actually greater in Canada than the United States.
-To show this, we can divide the black and indigenous rates for each country by the white rate (ie. Normalizing again).
-This will tell us how many times more likely a black or indigenous individual is to be killed by the police than a white individual in each country.
-We can see that Indigenous and Black Canadians are 6.3 and 4.4 times more likely to be killed by police than a White Canadian.
-These disparities are higher than in the US.
+### However, the disparity between races is actually greater in Canada than the United States.

+To show this, we can divide the Black and Indigenous rates for each country by the national rate.
+This will tell us how many times more likely a Black or Indigenous individual is to be the victim of a police involved death than is "typical" for the country.

+We can see that Indigenous and Black Canadians are 3.8 and 2.4 times more likely to be victims than the national average.

 <div style="overflow: hidden;